Final Fantasy VII Remake TGS 2019 Gameplay Videos Released

-Several gaming outlets have released new gameplay footage of Final Fantasy VII Remake from Tokyo Game Show 2019.
+New gameplay footage of Final Fantasy VII Remake from Day 3 at Tokyo Game Show 2019 has been released.

 View them below: